aneeshpatne/Curiosity/README.md

 ## Project Structure

-The repository is organized into two main components:
+The repository is organized into three main components:

 ```
 .